giantswarm/rfc/rfc-capi-for-kvm-capk/README.md

 `https://<cluster id>.k8s.<installation base domain>`.
 This DNS name should resolve to the external IP of the MC ingress controller.

-Inside the WC, control plane nodes should connect to etcd and k8s API via localhost.
+Inside the WC, control plane nodes should connect to etcd and k8s API via `localhost`.
 Workers should use a control plane endpoint of `https://<cluster id>.k8s.<installation base domain>` or `control-plane.<cluster id>.svc` depending on whether external DNS or MC CoreDNS is used for WC node DNS resolution (respectively).
 This will be determined during implementation.